military schools in texas

 The Marine Military Academy is a private school in Harlingen, Texas.

-The college prep academy features a challenging curriculum for boys and girls between the grades 7-12.
+The college prep academy features a challenging curriculum for boys between grades 7-12.

-Additionally, students have the option of pursuing a year of post-graduate study before joining the military or advancing to a 4-year institution.
+Additionally, students have the option of pursuing a year of post-graduate study after high school before joining the military or advancing to a four-year institution.

-The Marine Military Academy does not have quite as long of a tradition as some of the other top military schools in Texas yet has remain in operation for more than a half-century.
+The Marine Military Academy does not have quite as long of a tradition as some of the other top military schools in Texas but has remained in operation for more than a half-century.

 While Marine Military Academy is not officially associated with the USMC, it does follow many of the same ideals and traditions.